AlexETay7/Cache-Simulation/README.md

 ### ***OVERVIEW:***
 In this program I designed a cache implemenation using the linked list data structure.
 The program can simulate the behavior of a single level cache and a two-level cache.
+I also created a test class to verify the functionality of the cache.

 ### ***INCLUDED FILES:***